 In this mode the AGA is still useable; you just need to factor in the slightly reduced oven temperature and increase cooking times accordingly.
 The when you do need full heat in the ovens (for roasting, bread-making or other things that need temperatures over 200 degrees) - just turn it up manually a couple or three hours in advance it and it'll heat up ready to use.

-The Dual Control AGA is a simple, easy to use way of managing your AGA, lowering its fuel consumption and lowering its heat to the room.
+Both the AGA R7 and Dual Control models are a simple, easy to use way of managing your AGA, lowering its fuel consumption and lowering its heat to the room.

-The Total Control AGA has an 'Auto' mode that can be programmed (in a very similar way to AIMS only without the capability to learn how long it takes to warm up) to bring any or all of the ovens up to full heat as and when you choose on a 7-day rotation.
+The AGA eR7 has an 'Auto' mode that can be programmed to bring any or all of the ovens up to full heat as and when you choose on a 7-day rotation.
 You select which (one, two or all of them) of the ovens you'd like to come up to full heat on the cooker's control panel, then using the separate wireless timer you choose the days and time of day you'd like them to be at temperature.

 Note: the hot-plates (and extra two ovens for the five oven version) are always controlled manually.

 No longer available but previously an option for 'Traditional' 13amp Electric and some Gas AGAs.